HL7/CardX-HTN-MNG/input/pagecontent/SMBP-Protocol-Examples.md

-# Self Measured Blood Pressure Background

-- Defined as the the regular measurement of blood pressure by the patient outside the clinical setting, either at home or elsewhere
-- Helps people with hypertension lower their blood pressure

-## Self Measured Blood Pressure Protocol

-- The recomended monitoring schedule is:
-  - 4 BP readings per day
-  - 2 BP readings in the morning
-  - 2 BP readings in the evening
-  - Minimum of 3 days in a row
-  - Recomendation of 7 days in a row

-### Sample Data for a Week of SMBP Remote Patient Monitoring
+### Sample Data for a Week of Self-Measured Blood Pressure Remote Patient Monitoring

 #### Patient Example